Brainsware/puppet-trafficserver/README.md

         'roundrobin',
         'hash,url'
       ]
-      $balancer = {
+      $balancer_backend = {
         'serv1.example1.com' => 'serv2.example1.com',
         's1.example2.com' => 's2.example2.com',
       }
 ```

-If you set up multiple load-balance, like this example, care to the order of each fiels.
+If you set up multiple load-balance web page, like this example, care to the order of each fields.
-Here, http://example1.com is going to be load-balance with roundrobin algorithm between serv1.example1.com and serv2.example2.com.
+Here, http://example1.com is going to be load-balance with roundrobin algorithm between serv1.example1.com and serv2.example1.com.
-And http://example2.com is going to be load-balance with hash,url algorithm between s1.example1.com and s2.example2.com.
+And http://example2.com is going to be load-balance with hash,url algorithm between s1.example2.com and s2.example2.com.

 ## Remap